 Photo: Izabela23/Shutterstock

-The Caribbean island of Curacao is launching a remote worker visa, allowing people to stay there for up to one year.
+The Caribbean island of Curacao launched a remote worker visa in February 2021, known as the @Home in Curaçao program, allowing people to stay there for up to one year.
 To be eligible for the visa, you must prove you have a remote job with a foreign income source (you cannot be employed by a Curacao-based company) and show evidence that you have enough money to support yourself.

-The application costs $294, and grants remote workers a six-month stay, though you have the option to extend for an additional six months.
+The application costs $300, and grants remote workers a six-month stay, though you have the option to extend for an additional six months.
 The best part: You won’t have to pay local taxes while staying in Curacao.
-You will, however, be required to purchase valid international travel insurance with COVID-19 coverage, as well as a round-trip ticket before arriving.
-To enter the island, all visitors must show the negative result of a PCR test taken within 72 hours of departure, and fill out a Passenger Locator Card.
+You will, however, be required to purchase valid international health insurance, as well as a round-trip ticket before arriving.

 Dominica